 To propagate your Chinese Evergreen:

 Inspect your plant for overcrowding.
-If it is root-bound in the pot, loosen the dirt around the root clump and brush away the soil.
+If they are root-bound in the pot, loosen the dirt around the root clump and brush away the soil.

 Begin to tease and pull apart the mass of roots.